 Previously Keely was employed as a Research Economist at the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), Australia's national agency for agricultural research, commodity forecasts and farm business surveys.
 Here she researched and analysed agricultural issues to support evidence-based policy making by the Australian Government.
 Prior to moving to the United Kingdom, Keely worked in the Australian Government Department of Agriculture on a large and fundamental piece of legislation for the Australian Government - the new biosecurity (quarantine) legislation.
 Aside from protection of human health, the main objective of this legislation is to protect agricultural businesses from invasive and exotic pests and diseases.

-Keely is currently the module convener for the first module Integrated Agri-Food Marketing (D212A3), the second year module Agricultural and Food Marketing (D224A1) and the third year modules… read more
+Keely is the module convenor for the second year module Applied Marketing: Agriculture and Food and the final year module Management Consultancy.
+She is also co-convenor for the first year module… read more

-Keely is currently the module convener for the first module Integrated Agri-Food Marketing (D212A3), the second year module Agricultural and Food Marketing (D224A1) and the third year modules Agri-Business Case Studies (D235AA) and Management Consultancy (D236A2).
-She also teaches on the first year module Agricultural Business in the Global Economy (D211A3) and supervises undergraduate research projects in agriculture.
+Keely is the module convenor for the second year module Applied Marketing: Agriculture and Food and the final year module Management Consultancy.
+She is also co-convenor for the first year module Agricultural Business in the Global Economy and the final year module Rural Business Management.
+Keely looks after the agricultural final year research projects and supervises undergraduate research projects in agriculture.